VIETNAM MOTORBIKE TOURS

 Life here is simple and rich in culture, women, and children's traditional dress.
 Riders have commented that they just cannot believe the sheer beauty of these ‘Jurassic Park’ like villages.
 To this day we are the only ones who have the pleasure of this secret location.
 Overnight stay in Quan Son.

-Saddle up for a grand ride through epic back roads, farmers tending crops on steep mountains and traditional villages.
+Saddle up for a grand ride through epic back roads, passing farmers tending crops on steep mountains and traditional villages.
 The simple way of life here often questions our hectic life back home.
-Visit to the old school bamboo factory and brick making yard along with other interesting stops.
-There is no shortage of ‘wow’ factor in this truly incredible world of Vietnam.
+Plenty of stops including an old school bamboo factory and brick making yard along with other interesting sites.

 THIS TOUR FILLS RAPIDLY SO BOOK EARLY